memgraph/docs/products/memgraph/v1.2.0/reference_guide/networkx/nxalg/nxalg.k_clique_communities.md

 ### nxalg.k_clique_communities(ctx: mgp.ProcCtx, k: int, cliques: mgp.Nullable.mgp.List.mgp.List.mgp.Vertex = None)
-Find k-clique communities in graph using the percolation method.
+Find k-clique communities in a graph using the percolation method.

-A k-clique community is the union of all cliques of size `k` that can be reached through adjacent (sharing `k-1` nodes) k-cliques.
+A *k-clique community* is the union of all cliques of size `k` that can be reached through adjacent (sharing `k-1` nodes) k-cliques.